CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # Air Quality and Met Species (172)
 Note, to get started with creating plots using AMET, it is best to use a subset of the species listed under <b>Species to Plot</b>.
-The examples in this documentation use one or more of the following five criteria air pollutants: particulate matter (PM25_TOT, PM10_TOT), ground-level ozone (O3, O3_8hrmax, O3_1hrmax), sulfur dioxide (SO2), carbon monoxide (CO) and nitrogen dioxide (NO2).
+The examples in this documentation use one or more of the following five criteria air pollutants: particulate matter (PM25_TOT, PM10_TOT), ground-level ozone (O3, O3_8hrmax, O3_1hrmax), sulfur dioxide (SO2), carbon monoxide (CO) and nitrogen dioxide (NO2, NOX, NOY).

 <details>
   <summary>List of AQ Species available for EQUATES (40) | Click to expand!</summary>